SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 Use ``class`` followed by the class's name to create a class.
-A property declaration in a class is written the same way as a constant or variable declaration, except that it is in the context of a class.
+A property declaration in a class is written the same way as a constant or variable declaration, except that it's in the context of a class.
 Likewise, method and function declarations are written the same way.

 ..
 REFERENCE